On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Background and Related Work

-Linear programming is a type of optimization problem where the objective function and constraints are both linear in form.
-The standard form is as follows: where $c\in\mathbb{R}^{n}$ is the objective function coefficient, $A\in\mathbb{R}^{m\times n}$ is the constraint matrix, $b\in {\mathbb{R}}^{m}$ is the right-hand side, and all variables take continuous values in the feasible region.
+\paragraph{\textbf{LP Problem}} Linear programming is a type of optimization problem where the objective function and constraints are linear.
+The standard form of the simplex method is as follows:

+where $c\in\mathbb{R}^{n}$ is the objective function coefficient, $A\in\mathbb{R}^{m\times n}$ is the constraint matrix, $b\in {\mathbb{R}}^{m}$ is the right-hand side, and all variables take continuous values in the feasible region.
 The purpose of linear programming is to find a solution that minimizes the value of the objective function in the feasible region, i.e., the so-called optimal solution, while the corresponding objective value is the optimal value.